 Other interests and activities

-Voluntary work with refugees in India and Nepal and befriending and assisting elderly people who are isolated and vulnerable in London.
+Voluntary work with Tibetan exile refugees in India and Nepal for the Tibetan Centre of Human Rights and Democracy, and befriending and assisting elderly people who are isolated and vulnerable in London.

-Teaching English as a Foreign Language - qualified TEFL teacher with over four years professional teaching experience to adults and teenagers in the UK and Germany.
+Teaching English as a Foreign Language - qualified TEFL teacher with over five years professional teaching experience to adults and teenagers in the UK and Germany.